KarnbirKhera/CUDA-Vector-Addition/README.md

 <h3>Cache Behavior</h3>
 <img width="407" height="598" alt="image" src="https://github.com/user-attachments/assets/a1fe5f9b-8f91-42e5-8cee-7a5720233b57" /><br>
 The naive kernel has an L1 cache hit rate of 0% which is expected as vector add fundamentally does not reuse data.
 Although, the L2 cache does have a hit rate of 31.53% which is very unexpected.
 This is interesting because say in the naive kernel, a single thread requests 4 bytes of data, at a warp level memory call, that is 128 bytes.
-This fits perfectly into the 128 byte cache line of the RTX 4060, and also perfectly accesses four 32 byte sectors in the DRAM, so at the moment this is a mystery to me.
+This fits perfectly into the 128 byte cache line of the RTX 4060, and also perfectly accesses four 32 byte sectors in the DRAM, so at the moment this is a mystery to me.<br>

 After looking into why this might be the case, the following provides some insight to this mysterious 31% L2 cache hit rate.
 To better understand why this might be the case, I isolated the vector add kernel added a write only variant, and a read only variant with the following results.